|John Broskie's Guide to Tube Circuit Analysis & Design|

 Both circuits hold perfectly good front-ends for a conventional push-pull power amplifier output stage, wherein both cathodes are grounded and both plates attach to the load, wherein an equal amplitude of drive signal is essential.
 With the totem-pole output stage, however, the bottom tube will always be overdriven and the top tube will be underdriven.
 This imbalance is intrinsic and no cheap trick (such as fancy coupling capacitors, or extra zeners) is going to fix the inherent imbalance presented by the totem-pole output stage—although a large amount of negative feedback will make for some fairly good measurements, but never the stellar measurements that it could yield with a truly balanced driver and output stage.

 Before we review the different driving stages that do work, let’s examine the correct ratio of top to bottom drive signals necessary to guarantee equal current swings.
 80/20?
 70/30?
 60/40?
-The correct answer is that it all depends on the tubes used and the load impedance.
-If we ignore the triode’s plate resistance, the formula is an easy one:
+The correct answer is that it all depends on the tubes used and the load impedance and the class of operation.
+If we ignore the triode’s plate resistance and assume class-A operation, the formula is an easy one:

 Ratio = 2gm•Rl + 1